mozillazg/bustard/README.md

 # bustard

-a tiny web framework powered by python.
+A tiny web framework powered by Python.

 ## features